- 15. Sardine Run Diving in Moalboal, Cebu

 In the Philippines, there are several places where you can go whitewater rafting.
 The two most popular whitewater rafting destinations are Cagayan de Oro in Mindanao and Kalinga in Luzon.

 Cagayan de Oro is known as the Adventure Capital of the Philippines.
-Whitewater rafting in Cagayan River is the top activity among all Cagayan de Oro tourist spots.
+Whitewater rafting in Cagayan de Oro's Cagayan River is the top activity among all Cagayan de Oro tourist spots.
 It offers rapids with varying grades that suit everyone, from beginners to whitewater rafting experts.
+You can have a hassle-free experience when you book a Cagayan de Oro whitewater rafting package.

 In Kalinga, you'll have the best time navigating the 175-kilometer-long stretch of the Chico River.
 You can even bundle it up with other activities in Kalinga, like getting a traditional tattoo from Apo Whang-Od at the Buscalan village.